 Moreover, some people argue that blaming population has problematic implications.
 David Roberts, an environmental journalist, wrote: ‘In practice, where you find concern over “population”, you very often find racism, xenophobia or eugenics lurking in the wings.
 It’s almost always, ahem, particular populations that need reducing.’
 Blaming population would then be a shorthand for blaming poorer countries for the problems created by rich ones [Source: Vox], or an unfair restriction on some countries enjoying standards of living and consumption that are enjoyed by rich nations.

 Is humanity destructive?

 However, some disagree and argue that whilst technology is a helpful tool to reduce the effects on the environment, it is not enough.
 Michael Huesemann writes that ‘we witness a parade of techno-fixes such as the green revolution, and now genetic engineering.
-Which have not, and will not solve the problem, but only provides temporary fixes while the environmental and social problems caused by human over population grow larger’ [Source: Ratical].
+Which have not, and will not solve the problem, but only provide temporary fixes while the environmental and social problems caused by human overpopulation grow larger’ [Source: Ratical].

 However, others point out that the notion of ‘choice’ in sexual education risks being undermined when organisations are telling women how many children they should have, or if the reason for funding contraception initiatives is that it will reduce birth rates.
 Some suggest that the number of children a women chooses to have shouldn’t be linked to what is perceived as best for society or the environment, as we ‘will always end up putting women’s wombs on the political frontline’ when this should not be a political issue [Source: Spiked].
 Some point out that ‘the idea of limiting births has historically been informed by pseudoscience and leavened with racism and classism, often brought up by the powerful as a way to limit less desirable peoples’ [Source: Vox].
 Is it possible, therefore, to safeguard women’s autonomy while advocating limits on the number of children people can have?